llooker/transcriber/README.md

 What is this?
 ------------

-This project is a web application that PS consultants and TSMs can use to:
+[Transcriber](https://llooker.github.io/transcriber/) is a web application that PS consultants and TSMs can use to:

 **1)** Conduct a variety of different types of customer reviews (model,